mburg-dr-j/RMRC-BlueStorm/Directory/readme.md

 # Directory

-The "competition" link is an explanation of the physical competion of that year, including:
+The "competition" link is an explanation of that competition, including:

 >The experience of the team during the competition